 A: BNI understands that many industries and professions are broad and that people often specialize.
 BNI does not expect, nor does it encourage, any person to participate in an area outside their expertise.

 Q8:My profession does not let me directly solicit business.
 Is BNI still right for me?

 A: BNI’s primary objective is to assist its members in ways to improve their business and to educate them concerning how they can effectively network.
 Business people get business when their expertise is known and others reach a comfort level with them.
 BNI provides a forum that allows members to meet other business peers who need to know effective and efficient business people.

-For more information contact the BNI Riverside and San Bernardino Counties office by calling (909) 263-5113 or send an email.
+For more information contact the BNI Riverside County office by calling (909) 263-5113 or send an email.